Cartan structure equations and Levi-Civita connection in noncommutative geometry: Hopf algebras, braidings and representations

-We start recalling basic Hopf algebra notions, the category of $H$-modules for an arbitrary Hopf algebra $H$ and also for a triangular Hopf algebra $H$, this is standard material covered in textbooks (see eg. \cite{Kassel,Ma95}).
+We start recalling basic Hopf algebra notions, the category of $H$-modules for an arbitrary Hopf algebra $H$ and also for a triangular Hopf algebra $H$.
 In this simple context we introduce $\Bbbk$-linear maps that are not invariant under the $H$-action, they come with two different $H$-actions structuring them as $\Bbbk$-linear maps acting from the right or from the left.
-Their categorical interpretation, as internal-hom morphisms, is also discussed.
+Their categorical interpretation, as internal morphisms, is also discussed.
 They structure the monoidal category of $H$-modules ${}^H\MMM$ as a biclosed monoidal category.
-If $H$ is a triangular Hopf algebra then $({}^H\MMM, \otimes, {}_\Bbbk\hom,\hom_\Bbbk)$ is furthermore a braided symmetric biclosed monoidal category and there is a tensor product $\otimes_\RR$ of internal morphisms.
+If $H$ is a triangular Hopf algebra then $({}^H\MMM, \otimes, {}_\Bbbk\hom,\hom_\Bbbk)$ is furthermore a symmetric biclosed monoidal category and there is a tensor product $\otimes_\RR$ of internal morphisms.

-Given an $H$-module algebra $A$ we then study relative $H$-modules $A$-bimodules ($H$-equivariant $A$-bimodules) and the associated right $A$-linear maps and left $A$-linear maps (internal-hom morphisms).
+Given an $H$-module algebra $A$ we then study $H$-equivariant $A$-bimodules and the associated right $A$-linear maps and left $A$-linear maps (internal morphisms).
 This is the biclosed monoidal category $(\catm, \otimes_A,{}_A\hom, \hom_A)$.
-If $H$ is triangular and the product in $A$ is compatible with the braiding, restricting to modules where the $A$-bimodule structure is compatible with the braiding (braided symmetric $A$-bimodules) we have the biclosed monoidal subcategory $(\cat \otimes_A,{}_A\hom, \hom_A)$, which is braided symmetric.
+If $H$ is triangular and the product in $A$ is compatible with the braiding, restricting to modules where the $A$-bimodule structure is compatible with the braiding (symmetric $A$-bimodules) we have the biclosed monoidal subcategory $(\cat \otimes_A,{}_A\hom, \hom_A)$, which is symmetric.

 This chain of results holds as well when we consider a graded algebra instead of $A$, and graded modules.